Ashy5000/polycash/README.md

 <img src="https://github.com/Ashy5000/cryptocurrency/blob/master/assets/logos/logo_classic.png?raw=true" alt="Polycash logo" width="200" />

+The home of a power-efficient, secure, quantum-resistant, and modern cryptocurrency blockchain designed to resolve the issues presented by existing consensus mechanisms while maintaining decentralization.
+Written in Golang, Rust, and C++.

+Technical docs are located in the [wiki](https://github.com/Ashy5000/polycash/wiki).

 >[!NOTE]
 >Polycash has no association with the Polygon blockchain, despite the similar naming.

-The home of a power-efficient, secure, quantum-resistant, and modern cryptocurrency blockchain designed to resolve the issues presented by existing consensus mechanisms while maintaining decentralization.
-Written in Golang, Rust, and C++.

 **Comparison**